 These gluten-free butternut squash pancakes are a perfect portable breakfast or snack, school lunch, side dish, main dish or as an appetizer with a yogurt dipping sauce.
-These naturally sweet pancakes also make a great healthy, kid-friendly snack.
-They are so versatile and even my meat and potatoes husband gave them the thumbs up.
-That is extremely high praise coming from the most picky eater I have ever met!
+These naturally sweet veggie pancakes also make a great healthy, kid-friendly snack.

 Making these gluten-free butternut squash pancakes is almost exactly like making potato pancakes.
 Mix shredded butternut squash with eggs, seasonings, onion and potato starch.
 I sneak in some finely chopped kale which adds a nice balance to the sweetness of the squash.

 Some markets carry shredded butternut squash.
 If you can find it, it will make this a pretty quick and easy recipe.
 Otherwise, using a food processor if you have one, is the quickest way to get shreds.
 If not, you’ll get a nice workout using a grater.